Ynlay/100-days-of-code/log.md

 **Today's Progress**: Learned more about wordpress and databases, differences between wordpress.com and wordpress.org, 				      downloaded XAMPP.

+### Day 69: March 28

+**Today's Progress**: Continued working on wikipedia viewer for freeCodeCamp and started planning for more of my own projects!

 ### DAYS SKIPPED SO FAR : 15